Waking Sleepy Hollow, a world premiere by Jonathan Yukich, directed by Noah Tuleja

 Hereafter adaptation of Macbeth by Jenny Daniels '16

-Theatre Arts major Jenny Daniels '16 is taking on the arduous taks of writing and directing Hereafter, a masked retelling of Shakespeare's Macbeth.
+Theatre Arts major Jenny Daniels '16 is taking on the arduous task of writing and directing Hereafter, a masked retelling of Shakespeare's Macbeth.
 Hold on for a bloody exploration of violent love, deeds and ambitions, the fickleness of fate and the nightmarish depths to which even the most noble minds can be dragged.

 Thurs-Sat, April 14-17 at 7:30 pm and Sun, April 18 at 2 PM